 Hemostasis and Thrombosis

-Do not use the first tube/syringe for hemostasis samples.
-The first tube may contain tissue factor, which will cause activation of coagulation.
+- Do not use the first tube/syringe for hemostasis samples.
+Some studies suggest that the first tube may contain tissue factor, which will cause activation of coagulation.

-Centrifuge at a minimum of 2000 x g for 20 minutes, in a refrigerated centrifuge, if available.
+- To obtain a platelet poor plasma sample, centrifuge at a minimum of 2000 x g for 20 minutes, in a refrigerated centrifuge, if available.
 Alternative protocols are acceptable if the plasma platelet count is less than 10,000/uL.
-Do not filter the plasma to remove platelets, as filtering will remove high molecular weight von Willebrand Factor.
+Do not filter the plasma to remove platelets, as filtering will remove high molecular weight von Willebrand Factor among other coagulation factors.
 Using a plastic pipette, remove the top 2/3 of plasma and transfer to labeled plastic tubes and cap.
 Glass tubes are unacceptable because glass activates the hemostatic mechanism.

-Samples must be frozen within 2 hours after drawing.
-(Quick freeze at -60°C or colder.
+- Samples must be frozen within 4 hours of collection (Quick freeze at -60°C or colder.
 Samples stored at -80°C are stable for 1 year; samples stored at -20°C are stable for only 2 weeks.)

-Samples must remain frozen during storage and shipment.
+- Samples must remain frozen during storage and shipment.
 Ship on dry ice with guaranteed overnight delivery.